Freakling/Blueprint-AKV-Certificate/README.md

 ### 4. Deployment Options for Key Vault Management

-#### Option A: Centralized Key Vault Management
+#### Option A: Segregated Key Vaults within Centralized Management

-1. **Centralized Key Vault**:
+1. **Segregated Key Vaults**:
-   - CIT manages a centralized Key Vault in a dedicated landing zone.
+   - CIT manages the creation and renewal of certificates.
-   - Certificates for different applications are stored in this centralized Key Vault.
+   - Each application has its own dedicated Key Vault within a centralized landing zone.

 2. **Access Delegation**:
-   - Application Teams are granted access to specific certificates through Azure RBAC and Key Vault Access Policies.
+   - Only the application identity for a specific workload/application is granted access to its dedicated Key Vault.
-   - Example Policy: Only Application Identity `AppA` has access to `CertificateA`.
+   - Azure RBAC is used to enforce access policies, ensuring that only authorized applications can access their certificates.

 3. **Diagram**:
    ```